 The all-electric 2022 Ford Transit isn’t just about putting an emissions-free electric drivetrain on a cargo van…but it is mostly about using that drivetrain for cargo vans.
 Meaning, Ford is aiming this model at fleet operators who use cargo vans to, you know, haul cargo.

-So, can I build a full electric camper van?
+So, can I build a fully electric camper van?

 Let’s be real.
 Not having to buy gas would be awesome.
-But we’re a long way from having roof top solar panels keep our adventure vans from humming down the highway all day.
+But we’re a long way from having rooftop solar panels to keep our adventure vans from humming down the highway all day.
 Still, we wondered if it were realistic to start having electric dreams.
 Unfortunately, we got grounded real quick.
 Here’s why:

 “The idea of it for a delivery vehicle is really smart.
 The problem is that the charging stations don’t tend to be where people want to go camping and adventuring.
 And you’d potentially have to wait quite a while to charge it at current charging stations.
 There’s also the concern over battery performance in extreme conditions…it’s not like you can just borrow a battery from someone like you can with gas.
 You almost become more dependent on the grid in many cases.”